JureSeselj/kiteboarding-club/README.md

     \
     &nbsp;

-+ To speed up user interation, there is a *'Join Us'* button that directly links to the sign up form.
++ To speed up user interation, there is a *'Join Us'* - *'Sign Up'* button that directly links to the sign up form page.
 This buttons has a hover effect on it, in the form of an animation to allow the user to know that it is something to be pressed.
     \
     &nbsp;

     ![Join Us Button]
+    ![Sign Up Button]

 \
 &nbsp;